-GBA asks Ontario MPPs to support Norm Miller’s Dock Foam Bill
+GBA asked Ontario MPPs to support Norm Miller’s Dock Foam Bill

 The tweet below shows Minister Jeff Yurek’s support for Bill 228: